chippyash/Slim-Symfony-Dic/README.md

 $app = new App(Builder::buildDic(new StringType($xmlDiFileLocation)));
 </pre>

-Please see the examples/dic.slim.xml for the minimum that you need to build the DIC with to support Slim.
-You are recommended to put the file in with the rest of your DI configs and use the `<imports>` directive in your main config to pull it in.
+Please see the examples/dic.slim.xml and dic.slim.yml files for the minimum that you need to build the DIC with to support Slim.
+You are recommended to put the files in with the rest of your DI configs and use the `<imports>` directive in your main config to pull it in.

 You can add to the compilation process by utilising the pre and post compile functions.